gurgeous/kdtree/README.md

 ### Changelog

-Note: This gem is stable and continues to work great with all modern versions of Ruby MRI.
+Note: This gem is stable, maintained and continues to work great with all modern versions of Ruby MRI.
+Our CI tests through Ruby 2.7.
 No need for new releases until something breaks!

-#### 0.4 - Mar 2017
+#### 0.4 - current

 * this is mostly housekeeping - test on more rubies, fix a few warnings